craigfrancis/framework/framework/0.1/doc/helpers/paginator.md

 	$paginator = new paginator(1234);

-Alternatively, to configure it further you can pass in an array of options:
+Alternatively, you can pass in an array of options:

 	$paginator = new paginator(array(
 			'item_limit' => 3,